skickar/SpaceAPI/README.md

 # NB Special
 # Python Brute Forcer - SHA1
 This project is to demonstrate brute-forcing with Python.
-There are two versions.
+There are three versions.
+They work the same.

 Brute force hash function - It will take a SHA1 hash, and compare it to SHA1 hashes of the top 10,000 worst known user passwords, printing the correct password if found.